A. The terms "Student Code of Conduct" and "Student Code" are used interchangeably.

 Q. The Vice President for Student Affairs is that person designated by the President to be responsible for the administration of the Student Code.
-The Vice President for Student Affairs in turn delegates some functions to the Dean of Students and the Director of Community Values & Restorative Practices.
+The Vice President for Student Affairs in turn delegates some functions to the Dean of Students and Director of CVRP.

-R. "Policy" means any written regulations of the university as in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the university web page and computer use policy, and graduate, undergraduate, or professional school catalogs.
+R. “Policy” means any written regulations of the university as found in, but not limited to, the Student Handbook, Residence Life Housing Agreement, the university web page and computer use policy, and Graduate, Undergraduate, or Professional School Catalogs.

 T. "Respondent" means any student or student organization alleged to have violated this Student Code.

 U. "Working days" means any day that the university is open for business exclusive of weekends or official holidays.